iyzhang/misogyny/README.md

 worse, I am now pulled into other situations where harassment is present because I am expected, as a senior member of the community, to help deal with these incidents.
-And of course, these episodes are increasingly becoming worse as I advance in my career-- they inherently must reach horrible levels of severity to require my involvement.
+And of course, these episodes are increasingly becoming worse as I advance in my career — they inherently must reach horrible levels of severity to require my involvement.
 So even gaining power as a woman comes with a traumatic cost.